PackMojo

 Amanda LeeLast updated Published 3 min read

 Lamination is a great way to protect your packaging from scratches and scuffs.
 It is a coating that is usually layers of plastic that improves the overall appearance and prevents cracks in the artwork of the packaging.
-The plastic is bound to the cardboard and though it is great for all the reasons above, there are currently no commercially viable ways to entirely recycle laminated packaging.
+When laminating cardboard, the plastic is bound to the cardboard and though it is great for all the reasons above, there are currently no commercially viable ways to entirely recycle laminated packaging.

 Ma mentioned that most laminated packaging is not recycled and is burned for landfills due to its money and time-saving aspects.